foroughmajidi/loan/README.md

 docker-compose up -d

 ### **3. Manual Setup (Without Docker)**
-- Configure PostgreSQL in application.yml
+- Configure PostgreSQL in application.properties
-- Build and run the app:
+- Build and run the app

 - The application will be accessible at **http://localhost:8080**.